tacettinkustu/Pinch/README.md

 ## Contribution

-We welcome contributions to the PINCH project.
+We welcome contributions to the Pinch project.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository.